-Jobseeker's Allowance (JSA) is a benefit for people who are not in full time employment (work less than 16 hours per week), are capable of working and are looking for work.
+Jobseeker's Allowance (JSA) is a benefit for people who are not in full time employment (ie they work less than 16 hours per week), are capable of working, and are looking for work.

 New-Style Jobseeker's Allowance is based on the claimant's NI contributions.